GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 where $R_{\rm{out}}$ is size of the outflow and $v_{\rm{out}}$ is its velocity.
 To estimate $R_{\rm{out}}$, we measure the maximum extent from the quasar centre of the \oiiia\ emission with $w_{80}>600$ km/s, in the BLR-subtracted cube.
 This $w_{80}>600$ km/s is a conservative criterion that has been used in previous studies to classify outflows \citep[e.g.][]{Harrison2015,Kakkad2020}.
 We note that for \DELS\ this outflow region extends from the host galaxy in Region 2 into Region 3, which is seen to have an outflow GB component in Figure \ref{fig:DELSRegions}.
+For \VDES, when we measure the maximum extent we exclude the south-southwest direction, avoiding the nearby Region 1 which may be artificially contributing to the large $w_{80}$ values as its velocity is offset from the quasar.
 This $R_{\rm{out}}$ is a projected radius and it reproduces the true radius only if the directions of the outflow expansion include the plane of the sky.
 For the outflow velocity we adopt the same approach as \citet{Fluetsch2018} by defining $v_{\rm{out}}=v_{\rm{peak}}+v_{\rm{FWHM}}/2$, where $v_{\rm{peak}}$ is the peak velocity of the GB component of \oiiia\ (and equivalently \hb\ as they are kinematically tied in our spectral fits) and $v_{\rm{FWHM}}$ its FWHM.
-These velocities are measured from our full integrated spectral fit for the quasar and host galaxy, and are given in Table \ref{tab:QSOLines}.
-Based on the measured values we obtain ionized outflow rates from \hb\ of $63\substack{ +29\\-35 }$~$\rm{M}_{\odot}~yr^{-1}$ and $420\substack{ +66\\-72 }$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and \VDES, respectively; the \oiiia\ rates are also quoted in Table \ref{tab:Outflows}.
+These velocities are measured from our full integrated spectral fit for the quasar and host galaxy, which are given in Table \ref{tab:QSOLines}.
+Our measured $R_{\rm{out}}$ and $v_{\rm{out}}$ are given in Table \ref{tab:Outflows}.
+Based on these measured values we obtain ionized outflow rates from \hb\ of $58\substack{ +44\\-37 }$~$\rm{M}_{\odot}~yr^{-1}$ and $525\substack{ +75\\-92 }$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and \VDES, respectively; the \oiiia\ rates are also quoted in Table \ref{tab:Outflows}.

 We can also estimate the kinetic power of the outflows as